ReX-XAI/ReX/docs/config.md

 Defaults to `causal.min_box_size`.
 <!-- Adds this number of pixels at a time - faster.
 User may want to adjust this - if model is slow need bigger values. -->

+`minimum_confidence_threshold = 0.0`

+Explanations can be very small, and often have very low confidence.
+This can cause problems, especially when using `batch_size` > 1.
+A collection of pixels which is an explanation for `batch_size = 64` can sometimes fail to be an explanation for `batch_size = 1`.
+Setting `minimum_confidence_threshold` allows ReX to keep looking for an explanation of confidence *greater than or equal to* the model confidence on <original image * minimum_confidence_threshold>.
+This is especially useful to reduce errors due to floating point imprecision when batching calls to the model.
+Default 0.0, with maximum value 1.0.

 ### [explanation.spatial] section